Rejoice always, pray without ceasing, give thanks in all circumstances, for this is the will of God in Christ Jesus for you. – 1 Thessalonians 5:16-18

 Pray Spontaneously.
 “Without ceasing” was the word for a hacking cough.
 Have you ever had a bad cough?
 You cough throughout the day.
 You cough through conversations.
 You cannot hide the need to cough.
 It wakes you up at night.
 The attempt to suppress the cough only makes you cough harder.
 In the same way, pray without ceasing!

 Pray Persistently.
 This is the primary point of 1 Thessalonians 5:17: Don’t stop praying.
 Continue steadfastly in prayer.
-Prosperity preachers teach it is a lack to pray about something more than once.
+Prosperity preachers teach it is a lack of faith to pray about something more than once.
 The truth is that it is a lack of faith to stop praying before you get an answer.
 It happens after prayer!
 But it won’t happen if you stop praying!

 Pray actively.
 Prayer is active, not passive.
 It is not “let go and let God.”
 It is hold on and let God!
 To pray sincerely is to open for God to use you as a part of the answer.
-Your prayer is not prayer is your life is not a prayer.
+Your prayer is not prayer if your life is not a prayer.
 It does not matter that you pray on your knees as much as it matters that you put feet on your prayers.
 Make your life a prayer.

 Pray Confidently.
 Many Christians live by faith but pray by works.
 When we do good, we pray.
 When we sin, we avoid prayer.
 This rollercoaster reflects a misunderstanding of saving-faith.
 Christians pray with confidence, because “this is the will of God in Christ Jesus for you” (1 Thessalonians 5:18).
 Because of the Lord Jesus Christ, it is the heavenly Father’s will that his children ask him what we need.